-You can add Internet Group Management Protocol (IGMP) as a service for use in rules to write granular inbound or outbound policy for IGMP, which is typically used for multicast.
+IGMP can be added as a service and used in rules to write granular inbound or outbound policy for IGMP, which is typically used for multicast.
 No range is required for IGMP.

 You can export IGMP traffic in JSON, CEF, or LEEF format.